Electrode-iOS/ELLog/README.md

 ### Manual

-Install manually by adding `ELLog.xcodeproj` to your project and configuring your target to link `ELLog.framework`.
+Install manually by adding `ELLog.xcodeproj` to your project and configuring your target to link `ELLog.framework` from `ELLog` target.

+There are two target that builds `ELLog.framework`.
+1. `ELLog`: Creates dynamicly linked `ELLog.framework.`
+2. `ELLog_static`: Creates staticly linked `ELLog.framework`.

+Both targets build the same product (`ELLog.framework`), thus linking the same app against both `ELLog` and `ELLog_static` should be avoided.

 ## Introduction